 Climb the Dom Tower to get your bearings

-Figuring our your place in a city is often a task that takes a few days to master, but the city of Utrecht has one main attraction that is better experienced sooner rather than later.
-The Dom Tower Climb is an absolute must when in Utrecht and will give you a much better understanding for the city from above.
+Figuring out your place in a city is often a task that takes a few days to master, but the city of Utrecht has one main attraction that is better experienced sooner rather than later.
+The Dom Tower Climb is an absolute must when in Utrecht and will give you a much better understanding of the city from above.

 Climbing the tour is by guided tour only, lasting 60 minutes total.
 There are 465 steps to climb (yup!) so make sure you wear your comfy shoes before you commence your climb of the highest church tower in the Netherlands.